 There is plenty of anecdotal evidence of the relationship between stress and headaches.
-You have probably experience headaches yourself during periods of stress.
-Tension headaches, sometimes referred to as stress headaches; present a strong correlation with stress.
+You have probably experienced headaches yourself during periods of stress.
+Tension headaches, sometimes referred to as stress headaches, present a strong correlation with stress.

 Dr. Hans Selye wrote the book The Stress of Life and originated the concept of the General Adaptation Syndrome a concept that is as important today as ever.